 Which is better uPVC or PVC?

-Both have different uses based on their relevant properties. uPVC is a more rigid substance and is better for making door and window frames.
-PVC is softer and more flexible and is better used in pipes and other building components.
+Both have different uses based on their relevant properties, uPVC is much more rigid and better for making window frames and doors.
+PVC is flexible and more softer and is better used in building components and pipes.

 Can I recycle PVC?